Mobile Apps vs. Mobile Friendly Website: What’s the Difference?

 Speaking of SEO, it is worth mentioning that mobile friendly websites are now ranked higher in search engine results, which means higher brand visibility and improved website traffic.

-Conversely, even though a mobile website may be a cheaper alternative to mobile app development, they are extremely limited in terms of personalization and engagement.
+Conversely, even though a mobile website may be a cheaper alternative to mobile application development, they are extremely limited in terms of personalization and engagement.
 They cannot be tightly integrated with the user’s device which means that it cannot leverage the device’s capabilities.
 Also, keep in mind that the design of the mobile website relies on the network that is used to access it.
 The quality, network access and speed are factors that will influence the mobile website experience.

 Also, since the screen on the user’s phone or tablet is smaller than that of a desktop computer, it can be difficult to navigate, which means that you will need to have fewer steps for the user to take.
 Otherwise, the user will become frustrated and abandon your site altogether.

 According to a Google study, 61% of users said that they are less likely to return to a mobile website they had trouble accessing and 40% of them said that they are likely to visit a competitor’s website instead.
 So if you have a poor mobile website, you could be sending your customers directly to your competition.
+So think about professional website development services.

 Which One Should You Go With?